Skip navigation

 IMPORTANT WARNING:

 Sirolimus may cause serious side effects or death in patients who have had liver or lung transplants.
-This medication should not be given to prevent rejection of liver or lung transplants.
+This medication is not recommended to prevent rejection of liver or lung transplants.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to sirolimus.